Poplar Firewood: Is It Any Good?

 Poplar is poor firewood and has borderline characteristics with softwood.
-Like most of the firewood, it burns fine when fully seasoned but you may get tired of adding fuel over and over again.
-It is commonly referred to as ‘go-fer’ firewood because it burns fast and you go for more firewood in the stove.
+Like most firewood, it burns fine when fully seasoned, but you may get tired of adding fuel repeatedly.
+It is commonly referred to as ‘go-fer’ firewood because it burns fast, and you go for more firewood on the stove.

 Here, we have summarized a few facts regarding this hardwood:

 - Poplar belongs to the genus populus, which has 35 species.
-Genus Populus has 3 groups namely, aspens, cottonwoods, and balsam poplars.
+Genus Populus has three groups, namely, aspens, cottonwoods, and balsam poplars.
 Its name ‘Populus’ comes from the fact that it was commonly planted around public gathering places during Roman times.

 - It is a deciduous tree that sheds its leaves in fall.
 It is a hardwood, even though its characteristics relate more to softwoods like pine.
 Any tree being hardwood or softwood depends on whether it is deciduous or evergreen.
 All the evergreen trees are classed as softwood and deciduous as hardwood.
 It grows fast and is used as a privacy screen or windbreak.